-There is often a misconception that a Legionella Risk Assessment is just looking for the presence of Legionella; as if it’s a tick boxing exercise to state whether it’s there or not.
-However, a Risk Assessment of this kind is actually exactly what it states: it assesses not just whether Legionella is present, but what the risks are of the bacteria emerging.
-It’s about making sure your site is safe and recommending actions to reduce the risk from Legionella bacteria.
+There is often a misconception that a Legionella Risk Assessment is just looking for the presence of Legionella; as if it’s a tick boxing exercise to state whether or not it’s present.
+In fact, a Legionella Risk Assessment assesses not just whether Legionella is present but what the risks are of the bacteria emerging.
+It’s about making sure that your site is safe and recommends actions to reduce the risk from Legionella bacteria.

-During a Legionella Risk Assessment, we’re not looking for Legionella in the system, the assessment is instead designed to identify potential conditions that would encourage Legionella to grow.
-Then we recommend steps to eliminate or reduce that risk, making sure the site is as safe as it can be.
+During a Legionella Risk Assessment, we are not looking for Legionella in the system.
+We look to identify the conditions that encourage Legionella to grow.
+Following on from our assessment, we recommend steps to eliminate or reduce that risk, making sure the site is as safe as it can be.

 There are three key elements that will encourage the growth of Legionella bacteria:

 A Legionella Risk Assessment will analyse the areas where the conditions encouraging bacterial proliferation can be found.
-It will look at the water tanks, water heaters and distribution pipework and determine whether the temperatures are right, how well the systems are being used and what nutrients are present to feed the bacteria.
-The assessment will identify areas where bacteria may be growing if it enters the system not whether the Legionella is present in the system at that moment.
+It will look at the water tanks, water heaters and distribution pipework.
+It will assess temperatures, system usage and presence of nutrients that could feed bacteria.
+The assessment will identify areas where bacteria may be growing if it enters the system.

-Other areas are reviewed as well, such as occupants and whether they’re in a high risk group.
+Occupancy levels will be reviewed as well as the occupancy status – whether they are in a high risk group for example.
 The elderly or those with immune deficiencies are obviously more vulnerable.
-In addition, how Legionella can be disseminated in a form of aerosol is also reviewed, and management procedures that are currently in place are evaluated to see how effective they are.
+We review aerosol dissemination and also the management procedures that are currently in place.

 The report will make recommendations on any control measures that are necessary to eliminate, reduce or manage the risk.

-A lot of data is analysed during a Risk Assessment.
+A Legionella Risk Assessment analyses a lot of data.
 Everything from the number of showers to the plant inspection, along with all distribution pipework.
 It needs to cover all systems leaving no area omitted that could possibly cause harm.
 Therefore, it is very important that someone familiar with the building is available at the time of the assessment.

-Legionella risk can be described as a chain of events.
-The job of the Risk Assessment is to determine whether any conditions are right for the chain of events to begin, and then it will make recommendations on how to break that chain.
-It’s not possible to eliminate water from buildings; we need it.
-Therefore recommendations are made on things such as adjusting water temperatures, removing scale or corrosion or replacing items that are too damaged to clean, and possibly removing showers or other devices that are no longer in use.
+The job of the Legionella Risk Assessment is to determine whether conditions are right for the chain of events to begin.
+It will then make recommendations on how to break that chain.
+To break the chain, water temperatures can be adjusted, scale or corrosion removed or items that are too damaged to clean, replaced.
+We may also recommend removing showers or other devices that are no longer in use.

 The report will list a number of recommendations.
-It’s not always possible to action them straight away, however responsible people have a legal duty to take reasonable steps to reduce any risks, and they must keep records to prove they have been actively trying to do this.
+It’s not always possible to action them straight away, however responsible people have a legal duty to take reasonable steps to reduce any risks.
+They must keep records to prove they have been actively trying to do this.

-Taking into account all the factors, a score matrix is produced in the report that looks through the causal chain and will recommend what needs to be done.
-In the RM Risk Assessment, we recommend what needs to be done with a priority rating and we propose a timescale, easily highlighting which issues require urgent attention:
+Following the assessment, a score matrix will be produced in the report.
+This looks through the causal chain and will recommend what needs to be done.
+In the RM Legionella Risk Assessment, we recommend what needs to be done with a priority rating.
+We propose a timescale, easily highlighting which issues require urgent attention:

 Every site should have staff or key personnel who have the responsibility for going through the Risk Assessment and taking the necessary action.
-It is vital that this person or people are sufficiently trained.
+This person or people need to be sufficiently trained.
 We recommend completing Legionella Awareness training as a minimum, or more advanced training where necessary.
-They must fully understand the Risk Assessment, what it’s purpose is, how important it is, and how to take action on the results of the report.
+They must fully understand the Risk Assessment, what its purpose is, how important it is & how to take action on the results of the report.

 At RM, we have some additional elements to our Risk Assessments, and we use them alongside our HASAD system as that allows for the recommendations to be signed off and managed more easily.
-A record must be kept by the responsible person(s) to show what has been done and prove that all reasonable steps have been taken to reduce risks.
+The responsible person(s) need to keep records, so that they can evidence what has been done.
+They need to be able to prove that all reasonable steps have been taken to reduce risks.

-Guidance from the Health and Safety Executive (HSE) states that Risk Assessments should be reviewed regularly and be kept up to date following any changes.
+Risk Assessments should be reviewed regularly and should be kept up to date following any changes, according to the Health and Safety Executive (HSE).
 This could be changes to the building use, system, plant or significant changes to key personnel.
 In addition, if the building has control issues or someone has contracted Legionella then the Risk Assessment needs to be reviewed.